xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. candidate in Economics at the University of Warwick.
-My research interests focus on Information Economics, Mechanism Design, and Industrial Organization, examining the interplay of information, beliefs, and incentives in strategic settings.
+I am a Ph.D. candidate in Economics at the University of Warwick, specializing in Information Economics, Mechanism Design, and Industrial Organization.
+My research investigates the interplay of information, beliefs, and incentives in strategic settings.

 I am currently on the 2024/25 job market.
 Here is my [C.V.](../files/cv_xueying_zhao.pdf)